mzetkowski/flexible-grid-controller-docs/README.md

 ### Sample 1
 The first sample scene centers on fundamentals - grid navigation.
 The key decision here is choosing the right `Interactable` interface to implement.
 Focus on two factors: the grid layout and the actions you want to enable on your tiles.
 For this scene, with our 2D grid and tiles supporting selection and clicking, the `IBasicInteractable2D` interface fits perfectly!

 The interface is implemented as a separate component - no need to edit the existing codebase.
 The implemented methods, `OnClick`, `OnSelected` and `OnDeselected` simply forward the actions to methods already existing on the underlying Tile.
-Tile.
-The GetGridIndex method uses the Tile's Coords field to determine its position within the grid.
+The `GetGridIndex` method uses the Tile's Coords field to determine its position within the grid.
 The new component is attached to the original Tile prefab.
 ```c#
 public class TileInteractable : MonoBehaviour, IBasicInteractable2D
 {